robinmoon2/AI_Application_HY/README.md

 Then we ask it to predict the next word.
 Other advantage of this technique is that the model have the complete context of the game as all the moves are given to it.

-We tried to use this technique to make a GPT model predict the winner of a game.
+We tried to use this technique to make a GPT model actually being able to play chess.
 We used the Gemini model from Google.
+We made it play times against Stockfish and LC0.
+It was never able to win a single game against them even setting up their ELO very low.
+Gemini seems to not be able to play well at chess.

 ---